wso2/docker-ei/README.md

 This repository contains following Docker resources:

-- Per profile Docker resources of WSO2 Integration v7.1.x product profiles (Micro Integrator and Streaming Integrator) for Alpine, CentOS and Ubuntu
+- Per profile Docker resources of WSO2 Integration v7.1.x product profiles (Micro Integrator, Streaming Integrator and Analytics Dashboard) for Alpine, CentOS and Ubuntu

 Per profile Docker resources for WSO2 Integration help you build generic Docker images for deploying the